Levee breach

-A levee breach or levee failure (the word dike or dyke can also be used instead of levee) is a situation where a levee fails or is intentionally breached, causing the previously contained water to flood the land behind the levee.
+A levee breach or levee failure (also known as dyke breach or dyke failure) is a situation where a levee (or dyke) fails or is intentionally breached, causing the previously contained water to flood the land behind the levee.

-Causes of failure
+Causes

 Man-made levees can fail in a number of ways.
 The most frequent (and dangerous) form of levee failure is a breach.
 A levee breach is when part of the levee actually breaks away, leaving a large opening for water to flood the land protected by the levee.

 Foundation failure

 A breach can be a sudden or gradual failure that is caused either by surface erosion or by a subsurface failure of the levee.
 Levee breaches are often accompanied by levee boils, or sand boils.
 The underseepage resurfaces on the landside, in the form of a volcano-like cone of sand.
 Boils signal a condition of incipient instability which may lead to erosion of the levee toe or foundation or result in sinking of the levee into the liquefied foundation below.
 Some engineers think that boils lead to a form of internal erosion called piping which undermines the levee, but others consider them a symptom of generalized instability of the foundation.